brendano/ark-tweet-nlp/docs/nathan_notes.md

-These notes were taken during Daily 547 annotations.
+These notes were taken by Nathan during Daily 547 annotations.
 Not all final annotation decisions followed the below.

 #### Preposition-y things ####